 - For staff who have Covid: covered by Covid Sick Leave during the time they are actually ill.
 Staff are required to complete the Guardian Life Insurance sick leave request form within 10 business days.
 (If this completed form is not provided within 10 business days, “Covid Sick Leave” ends.)
 If employee remains unable to work, the employee transitions to Long Term Disability after 180 days and Covid Sick Leave ends.

-- Until December 31, 2020, staff who are quarantining, or caring for a household member who has Covid or is quarantining because of Covid: covered by Covid Sick Leave under this policy during the time of illness or quarantine period.
+December 31, 2020February 28, 2021, staff who are quarantining, or caring for a household member who has Covid or is quarantining because of Covid: covered by Covid Sick Leave under this policy during the time of illness or quarantine period.
 Documentation is not required under this provision unless you become unable to work, in which case you become covered under the first bullet point above.

 - “Covid Sick Leave” will not be deducted from your sick leave balance.
 Your sick leave accruals will continue as normal.